-So, in saying that, you've left yourself about four minutes to finish off all your slides, you probably better you probably better seize on, I don't know, one of the important messages from what's left in your presentation here.
+So, Joanne, in saying that, you've left yourself about four minutes to finish off all your slides, you probably better seize on, I don't know, one of the important messages from what's left in your presentation here.

 Yes, absolutely.
-It's so funny, I think I have a feeling this single presentation will take me through the next, you know, next two of these get togethers that we do this is have a little look, the concept of are we saying yes or no to the patient?
-Or are we encouraging go or stop.
-So, you know, we of course, we're saying go.
+It's so funny, I think, I have a feeling this single presentation will take me through the next, you know, next two of these get togethers that we do.
+Let's just have a little look, the concept of are we saying yes or no to the patient?
+Or are we encouraging, go or stop.
+So, we, of course, we're saying go.
 But actually, often we are actually giving people anti movement instructions.
-So if I give you an example of an anti movement instruction, and everyone can do it together, we can just sit on the front of our chairs, and put her hands across her chest, and all I'm going to do is ask you to keep your pelvis still and turn your shoulders to whatever the limit of your rotation is.

-So you're you're focusing

-on keeping your pelvis still and not moving.
+So if I give you an example of an anti-movement instruction, and everyone can do it together, we can just sit on the front of our chairs, and put our hands across our chest, and all I'm going to do is ask you to keep your pelvis still and turn your shoulders to whatever the limit of your rotation is.
+So you're you're focusing on keeping your pelvis still and not moving.
 And you're finding out what your range of motion is.

-Okay, so that's,

-that's an anti movement cue, that's a stop something from happening.
+Okay, so that's an anti-movement cue, that's a stop something from happening.
 So let's contrast that for a minute.
 And I'm going to invite you to put your left hand on the front of your left hip.
-And you can still have the other hand across the body upright.
+And you can still have the other hand across the body.
 So all we're going to do is leave this behind and take this one away.
 So you can leave that behind.
 And we'll take the other one away.
-And then we'll see what your ranges.
+And then we'll see what your range is.
 And maybe you can do it the other way too.
 So contrast, keep your pelvis still and turn.
-And now put your hand on your hip and simply going to leave it behind.
+And now put your hand on your hip, I'm simply going to leave it behind.
 And I'm just going to take the other one away.
 And what do you notice?
-Well,

-I don't know, you noticed Steven, but certainly from myself and my patients, they go a lot further.
+Well, I don't know, you noticed Steven, but certainly from myself and my patients, they go a lot further.

-And I suspect we'll get lots of lots of feedback saying exactly the same.
-So that's one of the other things I really like there's a there's a line in one of your books, I think, I think you described talking to an elderly lady and saying to her, instead of saying, Can you do this and her worrying that she can't you said this is normally quite easy and quite achievable for people of your age or words to that effect.
+And I suspect we'll get lots and lots of feedback saying exactly the same.
+One of the other things I really like, there's a line in one of your books I think, I think you described talking to an elderly lady and saying to her, instead of saying, can you do this and her worrying that she can't you said this is normally quite achievable for people of your age or words to that effect.
 So she's already set up to succeed, because she knows other people in her position could do it rather than being told it's a challenge.

 Yes.
-And actually, that was that was a piece of research that was done on priming, to the concept of priming the patient.
+And actually, that was a piece of research that was done on priming, to the concept of priming the patient.
 And so they did that with a group of elderly people.
-And yes, when they told them that this was this was perfectly within, you know, most people could manage it, even if they couldn't do it to start with, with a little practice, they would be able to, and they will perform so much better.
+And yes, when they told them that this was perfectly within, you know, most people could manage it, even if they couldn't do it to start with, with a little practice, they would be able to, and they will perform so much better.
 Just because you've changed the expectation.
 And so you've changed the priming.
-So the cerebellum you'd that is that is a direct, you know, that is directly working on that cerebellar loop, because you've you've shifted the expectation that they have.
+So the cerebellum, that is a direct, you know, that is directly working on that cerebellar loop, because you've shifted the expectation that they have.
 So that makes it possible for something new to emerge.